Heritage Antiques and Interiors, LLC

 a small, glass-paneled, locking cabinet for the securing and display of fine liquors

-The name comes from Greek mythology where Tantalus was punished by being forced to stand in a pool of water beneath the low branches of a fruit tree which he could not reach.
-The water of the pool was also out of his reach as it would recede if he tried to take a drink.
-This myth is also the basis of the word tantalizing.
+The name comes from Greek mythology where Tantalus was punished by being forced see food and drink and not be able to access either.
+He stood in a pool of water beneath the low branches of a fruit tree which he could see but not reach, and the water of the pool would recede if he tried to take a drink.
+This myth is the basis of the word tantalizing.